donhector/blog/content/post/hyperv-vlan-trunking-for-pfsense/index.md

 ## Intro

-I've recently ordered one of those [Protectli](https://protectli.com/product/vp2410/) like boxes from [Aliexpress](https://aliexpress.com/item/1005004302428997.html) to act as a Pfsense based physical router/firewall for my home network.
+I've recently ordered one of those [Protectli](https://protectli.com/product/vp2410/)-like boxes from [Aliexpress](https://aliexpress.com/item/1005004302428997.html) to act as a Pfsense based physical router/firewall for my home network.
 The deal was too good to miss out during the Aliexpress Summer Sale.
-Way cheaper than the *Protectli* and comes with updated hardware: Intel Celeron N5105, 4x 2.5Gbe Ethernet ports, 8Gb RAM, 128Gb NVME, SIM slot (you could potentially use the SIM as redundant WAN gateway).
+Way cheaper than the *Protectli* or a similar *Netgate* and comes with updated hardware: Intel Celeron N5105, 4x 2.5Gbe Ethernet ports, 8Gb RAM, 128Gb NVME, SIM slot (you could potentially use the SIM as redundant WAN gateway).

 I paid just under 200 EUR including taxes and shipping.

-Since the item is coming from China it will take a while to get here, but in the meantime, I've already started configuring Pfsense.
+Since the item is coming from China it will take a while to get here, but in the meantime, I've already started configuring the OS: Pfsense.

 How, you might be wondering?
 Well, easy answer: Virtualization!